There are numerous food approaches to St. Patrick’s Day beyond a plate of corned beef and cabbage and a beer or two.

 In Rome, cabbage was considered a luxury and many regarded it as superior to all other vegetables.

-They also used it for medicinal purpose as relief from gout, headaches and the symptoms of poisonous mushroom ingestion.
+They also used it for medicinal purposes as relief from gout, headaches, and the symptoms of poisonous mushroom ingestion.

 Allegedly, both the ancient Egyptians and Romans ate large amounts of cabbage before a night of drinking, which allowed them to drink more before becoming intoxicated.